 The waiting period before you can apply for a mortgage after bankruptcy depends on the type of bankruptcy you filed and the specific mortgage program you’re interested in.
 Here are some general guidelines:

 FHA Mortgage: If you filed for Chapter 7 bankruptcy, you’ll typically need to wait at least two years from the discharge date before you apply for an FHA loan.
-For Chapter 13 bankruptcy, you might be eligible for a mortgage during the repayment plan, provided you’ve made at least 12 consecutive payments and received court approval.
+For Chapter 13 bankruptcy, you might be eligible for a mortgage during the repayment plan, provided you’ve made at least 12 consecutive FHA loan payments and received court approval.
 Check up on the FHA minimum credit score requirements today.
 With extenuating circumstances, these waiting periods may be shorter with FHA loans.

 Conventional Loan: Conventional mortgages offered by private lenders typically require a waiting period of four years after a Chapter 7 bankruptcy discharge.
 For Chapter 13 bankruptcy, you may be eligible for a conventional loan two years after discharge or four years after dismissal.
 Fannie Mae and Freddie Mac define extenuating circumstances as “unforeseen events beyond the borrower’s control that lead to a sudden, substantial, and prolonged decline in income or an overwhelming increase in financial obligations.”
-If a bankruptcy occurs due to extenuating circumstances, it may lead to a reduced waiting period for various types of mortgage loans being approved after a bankruptcy discharge would traditionally be.
-Getting a conventional loan after bankruptcy is possible if you get prepared and meet the requirements outlined by Fannie Mae and Freddie Mac.
+Many borrowers assume that they do not qualify for a conventional loan after a bankruptcy, but Fannie Mae and Freddie Mac believe in second chance opportunities with home financing.

 USDA Mortgage: If you’re interested in a USDA loan, you might be eligible for this type of mortgage three years after a Chapter 7 bankruptcy or one year into a Chapter 13 repayment plan.
 USDA loans are designed to assist borrowers in rural areas to finance a house, providing them with the advantages of competitive mortgage rates and the opportunity to become a homeowner without making a down payment.
+Find out if you qualify for a USDA loan after a bankruptcy.

 Steps to Improve Your Ability to Be Approved for a Mortgage After a Bankruptcy

+Let’s explore how long after bankruptcy you get a mortgage and what type of home loan is available for your situation.
 While you’re waiting to become eligible for a mortgage after bankruptcy, there are several proactive steps you can take to improve your financial situation and increase your chances of approval:

 Budget Wisely: Create a realistic budget and stick to it.
 Demonstrating financial responsibility will show lenders that you’re prepared to handle a mortgage.